converged-computing/metrics-operator/docs/getting_started/user-guide.md

 3. The metric output is printed in pod logs with a standard packaging (e.g., sections and headers) to distinguish output sections.
 4. We provide a Python module [metricsoperator](https://pypi.org/project/metricsoperator/) that can help you run an experiment, applying the metrics.yaml and then retrieving and parsing logs.

 For the last step, this is important because every metric tool is a special snowflake, outputting some custom format that is hard to parse and then plot.
-We hope to provide an easy means to do this so you can go from data collection to results more quickly.
+By providing a parser paired with each metric, we hope to provide an easy means to do this so you can go from data collection to results more quickly.
 Now let's review a suggested set of steps for you as a new user!
 You can:

 1. First choose one or more [metrics](metrics.md), [request a metric be added](https://github.com/converged-computing/metrics-operator/issues), or start with a pre-created [examples](https://github.com/converged-computing/metrics-operator/tree/main/examples).
 Often if you want to measure an application or storage or "other" (e.g., networking) we already have a metrics.yaml and associated parser suited for your needs.
 2. Run the metric directly from the metrics.yaml, or use the Python module [metricsoperator](https://pypi.org/project/metricsoperator/) to run and collect output.